The Pro-Line Building Blog

 red-barn-in-snowy-field

 Known for their versatility and durability, pole barns make an extraordinary asset for almost any use.
-While pole barns require relatively little maintenance compared to other building types, they should be protected against the harsh winter weather that comes with living in Iowa and the rest of the Midwest.
-Just a little preparation can dramatically increase the lifespan of pole barns and maximize their utility.
-Below are four simple strategies to protect your pole barn from the elements and extend its lifespan.
+While post-frame buildings require relatively little maintenance compared to other building types, they must be protected against the harsh winter weather that comes with living in the Midwest.
+Proactive winterization is essential to extend the lifespan of your pole barn—especially in Iowa where heavy snowfall, high winds, and freeze-thaw cycles can quickly turn minor issues into major damage.

 Year-Round Maintenance